bugdie4k/fmt/README.md

 If there are multiple `r=` and `pr=` keywords `dbp` returns several values in order from right to left.
-Also if the stream is set to `nil` (with the `?s` keyword) then `dbp` returns the string with created message as the first value no matter what `r=` and `pr=` keywords are there in the body.
+Also if the stream is set to `nil` (with the `?s` keyword) then `dbp` returns the string with created message as the first value and all the other returns go after.

 ### `dbp` keywords

+Keywords are symbols.
+Either keyword symbols or normal.
+They are determined by `symbol-name`.

 #### Section designators